lupyuen/nuttx-pinevox/README.md

 - We need a way to load NuttX Image into RAM at 0x5020_0000

 - Maybe the M0 Wireless Core (32-bit) will load NuttX Image into RAM?
 Over WiFi?

+_Why use U-Boot Bootloader?
+Why not flash NuttX directly as Firmware?_

+- U-Boot might be simpler for now?
+Today NuttX boots in RISC-V Supervisor Mode, so we don't need to tweak it to boot in Machine Mode.

+- Isolate the Toolchain: BL606P needs a special T-Head C906 Toolchain plus Bouffalo Lab SDK.
+It's better to isolate OpenSBI + U-Boot, compile them with the special toolchain.

+  We'll keep them separate from NuttX, which compiles with the popular GCC Toolchain.

+- Support Direct Firmware Update (DFU): In future we might support DFU to upgrade the NuttX Image wirelessly.
+We'll implement DFU with U-Boot (or something similar).

 TODO: Load NuttX Image into RAM